playframework/play-generated-docs/manual/working/scalaGuide/main/ws/ScalaWS.md

 > **If you create a WSClient manually then you _must_ call `client.close()` to clean it up when you've finished with it.** Each client creates its own thread pool.
 If you fail to close the client or if you create too many clients then you will run out of threads or file handles -— you'll get errors like "Unable to create new native thread" or "too many open files" as the underlying resources are consumed.

-You need an instance of an `akka.stream.Materializer` to create a `play.api.libs.ws.ahc.AhcWSClient` instance directly.
+You need an instance of an `pekko.stream.Materializer` to create a `play.api.libs.ws.ahc.AhcWSClient` instance directly.
 Usually you'll inject this into the service using dependency injection:

 @[simple-ws-custom-client](code/ScalaWSSpec.scala)